fanryan/loanvet/README.md

 Trained models and outputs are saved in the `models/` directory.

-The artifacts support downstream reuse in dashboards (e.g. Streamlit) and inference scripts.
+The artefacts support downstream reuse in dashboards (e.g. Streamlit) and inference scripts.

+## Reports

+Final evaluation reports are saved as HTML files under the `reports/` directory for easy sharing and review.
+For example:
+`reports/final_evaluation_report.html`

+Open these files in a web browser to view comprehensive model performance summaries, ROC and Precision-Recall curves, threshold tuning, and error analysis visualisations.

 ## Additional Notes